Steve Goodman: Personal life

-Musical career
+Career

+He played the Philadelphia Folk Festival six times between 1970 and 1978.
 Goodman's songs first appeared on Gathering at The Earl of Old Town, an album produced by Chicago record company Dunwich in 1971.
 As a close friend of Earl Pionke, the owner of the folk music bar, Goodman performed at The Earl dozens of times, including customary New Year's Eve concerts.
-He also remained closely involved with Chicago's Old Town School of Folk Music, where he had met and mentored his good friend, John Prine.
+He also remained closely involved with Chicago's Old Town School of Folk Music, where he had met and mentored his friend John Prine.

 Later in 1971, Goodman was playing at a Chicago bar called the Quiet Knight as the opening act for Kris Kristofferson.
 Impressed with Goodman, Kristofferson introduced him to Paul Anka, who brought Goodman to New York to record some demos.

-These resulted in Goodman signing a contract with Buddah Records.
+This resulted in Goodman signing a contract with Buddah Records.

-All this time, Goodman had been busy writing many of his most enduring songs, and this avid songwriting would lead to an important break for him.
-While at the Quiet Knight, Goodman saw Arlo Guthrie and asked him to sit and let him play a song for him.
+All this time, Goodman had been busy writing many of his most enduring songs, and this avid songwriting led to an important break for him.
+While at the Quiet Knight, Goodman saw Arlo Guthrie and asked him to let him play a song for him.
 Guthrie grudgingly agreed on the condition that Goodman buy him a beer first; Guthrie would then listen to Goodman for as long as it took Guthrie to drink the beer.
 Goodman played "City of New Orleans", which Guthrie liked enough that he asked to record it.